Option A ("Research"): 30 Credits Required

 - EMGT 813 Design Project Management (3 credits)

 - Managing design projects, integrating perspectives of profitability and cost control, client satisfaction, and project team relations.
 Topics include explanation of a project manager's job via an augmented model of the Blake-Mouton grid.
 Prerequisite: Admission to graduate study in engineering or architecture.

 - EMGT 821 Strategic Analysis of Technology Projects (3 credits)

 - Strategic assessment of developmental projects, focusing on the proposed product or service, the organization, project details, and the environment.
 Topics include application of financial figures of merit, feasibility of competing projects, decisions under uncertainty, risk vs. return, and forecasting.
 Prerequisites: Admission to the M.S.
 Engineering Management Program or consent of the instructor.

 - EMGT 823 Management of Internal Engineering Projects (3 credits)

-- A capstone course for the program which provides an integration of the material presented in the other courses through the utilization of several engineering management case studies.
+- A capstone course for the Program, integrating the material presented in the other courses through analysis of several engineering management case studies.
+Note: A research paper and presentation are part of the 3 credis option.
 Prerequisite: Completion of a minimum of 21 credit hours in the Engineering Management program.